Substantial increase in energy prices of 12.6% compared with a year earlier

 1,368/km² Population Density

 0.34% Annual Population Change [2011 → 2021]

-U.S. Army Garrison Wiesbaden is headquartered at Lucius D. Clay Kaserne, services 15 installations and housing areas as well as several enclaves in and around Wiesbaden, Hessen, to include the Dagger Complex in Darmstadt, Germany.
+U.S. Army Garrison Wiesbaden is headquartered at Lucius D. Clay Kaserne, and includes the Dagger Complex in Darmstadt, Germany.

 A small housing area and a training site are located in the City of Mainz, Rheinland Pfalz.
 The McCully Support Center in Wackernheim located in the neighboring federal state of Rheinland Pfalz hosts several logistics units.

 Located 20 minutes away from Frankfurt International Airport, USAG Wiesbaden hosts a number of military units and service organizations,

 including USAREUR Headquarters, 5th Signal Command, the 66th Military Intelligence Brigade, 1st Battalion, 214th Aviation Regiment,

 American Forces Network-Wiesbaden and several U.S. Air Force units.

 The Wiesbaden/Mainz Community is located in the German States of Hessen and Rheinland Pfalz, in the central portion of Germany.